nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 This document is a guide to updating the knowledge base of documents which Nesta Brain uses to answer questions; that is, how to ingest new information into the LanceDB vector database used for retrieval.

-Currently, the code is set up to ingest web pages from any site and PDFs from the Nesta website.
+Currently, the code is set up to ingest web pages and PDFs from the Nesta website.

 The code reflects the data ingestion needs for early prototypes of the Nesta Brain project, written and deployed fairly rapidly, and with limited time for tidying and rationalisation.
 It may need to be reviewed and simplified for optimal future usability and maintainability, as well as extended to allow ingestion from other sources.

 ## Relevant code

-Most of the relevant code is in `retrieval/db/ingest/nesta_brain.py`.
+Most of the relevant code is in `retrieval/db/ingest/nesta_brain.py` and `retrieval/db/ingest/ingest.py`.
 See also `scraping/scrape.py` and `scraping/scrape_pdf.py` for web and PDF scraping functions.

 ## Vector database